This Midwestern city has long been a federal hub. The pain from DOGE's cuts is everywhere

 With nearly 30,000 workers, the federal government is the largest employer in the region.
 One longtime Kansas City economic researcher said he believes the region could lose 6,000 good-paying federal jobs, which in turn would wipe out thousands of others in service industries.

-An IRS worker said thousands of her coworkers fear they will lose their jobs, even as they put in overtime processing tax refunds in a building so crowded that they struggle to find desks.
-Under pressure, hundreds more agreed this week to retire early or take a buyout.
+An IRS worker said thousands of her co-workers fear they will lose their jobs, even as they put in overtime processing tax refunds in a building so crowded that they struggle to find desks.
+Under pressure, hundreds more agreed this past week to retire early or take a buyout.